jcruz714/jcruz714/README.md

 ## Objective

 My journey in Computer Information Systems has fueled my passion for both cybersecurity and cloud computing, with a strong focus on AWS.
 I am eager to transition into roles that allow me to work in cloud environments, leveraging my experience in AWS security tools and system administration.
-I am actively enhancing my expertise through certifications like CompTIA Core 2 and continuously exploring opportunities in cloud infrastructure and AWS solutions.
+I am actively enhancing my expertise through certifications like the CompTIA A+ and continuously exploring opportunities in cloud infrastructure and AWS solutions.

 <h2>👨‍💻 Cybersecurity Projects:</h2>